kotyara12/rStrings/README.md

 # rStrings

-Dynamically allocating strings on the heap
+Simple library for dynamically generating strings based on templates (format and time).